eda-ricercatore/admin-notes/skill-set/lower-level-roles/sw-dev-lower-level/cloud-computing-sw-dev.md

 	- Analyze and improve performance, scalability, and reliability.
 	- Brainstorm and influence technical decision-making for features and architecture turns.
 	- Have fun and achieve your career goals.
-	- 5 years of related experience with a technical Bachelor’s degree; or equivalent practical experience
+	- 5 years of related experience with a technical Bachelor's degree; or equivalent practical experience
 	- Demonstrable foundation in data structures, algorithms, and software design for cloud-scale.
 	- Familiarity and experience with Microservices Architecture & AWS
 	- Familiarity in building cloud microservices and distributed systems in Golang.
-	- Familiarity with agile development models for cloud-native architectures (Microservices, automated CICD, RESTful API’s SOA, etc) at cloud scale.
+	- Familiarity with agile development models for cloud-native architectures (Microservices, automated CICD, RESTful API's SOA, etc) at cloud scale.
 	- Knowledge of networking protocol stacks (TCP/IP, HTTPx, DNS).
 	- Familiarity with Kubernetes, Docker, and AWS/GCP.
 + You have knowledge and experience with AWS services, like EC2, S3, etc.